-Building a Premises Liability Claim
+Building a Slip and Fall Claim

 - Duty of care.
 The defendant owed you a duty of care because you had a legitimate reason for being on the property.
 (Note that trespassers are not owed a duty of care unless the trespasser is a young child.)